AndreasG11/MAE224/Simulating-Wind-Turbine-Rotors-using-Qblade.md

 <img src="https://github.com/mkfu/MAE224/blob/master/images/Final%20Project/QB1.png" width="1000">
 </p>

-The first step is to click on the 360° tab in Qblade.
-In the first drop-down, select the 2412 airfoil if it is not already selected.
-Now click New to start the extrapolation procedure.
+The first step is to repeat what you've previously done last lab in the QBlade tutorial (unless saved).
+Click on the 360° tab in Qblade.
+In the toolbar under Airfoils, make sure NACA 2412 has been selected.
+Click on "Extrapolate" in the HAWT side bar.
 The window should refresh and look similar to the following:

 <p align="center">
 <img src="https://github.com/mkfu/MAE224/blob/master/images/Final%20Project/QB2.png" width="1000">